apollo-elements/apollo-elements/packages/lit-apollo/README.md

 - [👷‍♂️ Maintainers](#-maintainers)

 ## 🔧 Installation
-Apollo elements' `lit-apollo` is distributed through `npm`, the node package manager.
+Apollo Elements' `lit-apollo` is distributed through `npm`, the node package manager.
 To install a copy of the latest version in your project's `node_modules` directory, [install npm on your system](https://www.npmjs.com/get-npm) then run the following command in your project's root directory:

 <code-copy>